Kilcekru/dcc/README.md

 Protect the designated Strike Group from enemy air threads.

 ### CAS
 Close Air Support.
 Destroy enemy ground units between the given waypoints.
-You can use the Moose Designation tool (Communication Menu -> F10) to find targets via smoke or laser.
+Communication Tools with a JTAC to find the targets are available in the Communication Menu.

+### CSAR
+Combat search and rescue.
+Find and rescue previously downed pilots with a helicopter.
+Communication Tools with the pilot are available in the Communication Menu.

 ## Persistence
 Make sure DCS allows DCC to save it state with the following step.